terra-campaigns/arrival/campaign/part02/chap009.md

 - [x] Review [Factions](../factions/_factionGame.md) and run one [faction turn](../../rules/factionRules.md), if applicable
 - [x] Decide what remaining relevant NPCs are doing, and their respective checks
 - [x] Detail strong start
-- [ ] Outline potential scenes, drafting locations, NPCs and encounters as needed
+- [x] Outline potential scenes, drafting locations, NPCs and encounters as needed
-- [ ] Define secrets & clues, reviewing scenes
+- [x] Define secrets & clues, reviewing scenes
-- [ ] Outline fantastic locations, reviewing scenes and secrets
+- [x] Outline fantastic locations, reviewing scenes and secrets
-- [ ] Outline potential NPCs, reviewing all above
+- [x] Outline potential NPCs, reviewing all above
-- [ ] Outline potential foes, if not all in an appendix
+- [x] Outline potential foes, if not all in an appendix
-- [ ] Define treasure
+- [x] Define treasure
-- [ ] Prepare Owlbear, if applicable
+- [x] Prepare Owlbear, if applicable
-- [ ] Move big texts to appendix in the file
+- [x] Move big texts to appendix in the file
-- [ ] Prepare time travel table (linked with secrets)
-- [ ] Prepare random encounters (linked with secrets) - including random locations
+- [x] Prepare random encounters (linked with secrets) - including random locations
 - [x] Owlbear L3
 - [ ] Make reminders (2x2 index cards) for pacing
 	- [ ] combat: describe more and give secrets during it